Alperencode/DergiPark-Project/README.md

 The number of formats can be increased by customizing the source code.

 &emsp; DergiPark currently has over 25.000 academic articles.
-I extracted them all with [Web Scraping](https://www.edureka.co/blog/web-scraping-with-python/#:~:text=Web%20scraping%20is%20an%20automated,or%20writing%20your%20own%20code.) in Python.
+I extracted them all through [Web Scraping](https://www.edureka.co/blog/web-scraping-with-python/#:~:text=Web%20scraping%20is%20an%20automated,or%20writing%20your%20own%20code.) with Python.
-Web Scraping is basically extracting the big amount of data from a specific website.
+Web Scraping is basically extracting a big amount of data from a specific website by reaching its source codes and parsing the tags.

-&emsp; This data can be used in Ai models to give meaning to this data or train any model with them.
+&emsp; The data that I extracted can be used in Ai models to give meaning to this data or train any model with them.
 Because the data is academic peer-reviewed articles this data can be used in any formal project

 <br>